codecrafters-io/frontend/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things installed on your computer:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/) (with npm)